MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/step-2c-add-a-fileact-send-port-for-fileact-store-and-forward-pull-scenario.md

 ---
+description: "Learn more about: Step 2C: Add a FILEACT Send Port for the FileAct Store and Forward (Pull) Scenario"
 title: "Step 2C: Add a FILEACT Send Port for the FileAct Store and Forward (Pull) Scenario | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"